kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 modification popuots should not have an already set value of 0
 ## hard

-on my phone some elements do not update on time

 the storing of equasion and calculation must be applied accross the board. not just the woadwalker recovery bonus

 there are false save and duplication flags on the strife page